Upcoming events and opportunities

 If you have an AUSPUBLAW opportunity, conference or significant public lecture that you would like included in this roundup, please contact us at auspublaw@unsw.edu.au.
 The roundup is published once a month by the first business day of the month, so please let us know in time for that deadline.

-We would like to firstly draw your attention to the following opportunity:
+We would like to firstly draw your attention to the following opportunities:

 Competitions and calls for papers

-For more information, and to submit an entry, click here.
+Nominations for the 2025 Prizes are now open.
+For more information, and to make a nomination, click here.

 7 February 2025